 If your child is deemed emancipated, you may no longer need to pay child support.
 However, circumstances vary.
 There are situations where a request that child support is continued will be honored by the court.
 For example, a child working to cover educational expenses may still be entitled to child support benefits.

 Voluntary Continuation of Support

 Obviously, parents are not forced to stop providing financial support when the child becomes emancipated.
-Many parents opt to pay support while the child is enrolled college or some other milestone is met.
+Many parents opt to pay support while the child is enrolled in college or some other milestone is met.

-Divorced or never married couples may also opt to enter an agreement on their own relating to child support.
+Divorced or never-married couples may also opt to enter an agreement on their own relating to child support.
 However, doing so without getting advice from an experienced family lawyer in Adams country or your local area is a bad idea.

-If you think that you have grounds to argue an exception to the rules outlined above, get in touch with a one of our child support lawyers in Brighton.
+If you think that you have grounds to argue an exception to the rules outlined above, get in touch with one of our child support lawyers in Brighton.
 We’d be delighted to provide sound advice on moving forward.